JohnManalac/Router/README.md

 /*

- * README
+README

- *
+Router Implementation with FreeBSD and Wireshark

- * Author: John Manalac
+Author: John Manalac
- * Date: May 22, 2023
+Date: May 22, 2023

- *
- * Router Implementation with FreeBSD and Wireshark
- *
+Check CHANGELOG.txt for changes to implementation.

+NOTES:

- * Please view the topology with indent mode Tabs, size 4, no wrap.
+PLEASE view the topology with indent mode Tabs, size 4, no wrap.

- *
- * Please check CHANGELOG.txt for changes to implementation.
- *
- * Credit to Peter C. Johnson for related cs431vde sections.
+Credit to Peter C. Johnson for related cs431vde sections.

 */

 This is a simulation of a router connected to multiple networks.